 While both fake positive and negative reviews are illegal and good for no-one in the long term, the growth of this dubious tactic is quite enlightening.
 Despite the fact that Google can identify fake reviews, huge amounts of time, energy and resources are being poured into fake review spamming is an indicator of just how valuable it can be to have a decent number of reviews.

 The ongoing presence of fake reviews also tells us that reviews are a big part of the consumer decision-making process and underscores exactly how important they are for local SEO.
 As always in SEO, if someone’s trying to short-cut or cheat something, it tends to suggest that doing it properly is worth the effort.
 You can find our five-step guide to building your review profile the right way, here.

 It’s fair to say that negative reviews are every business owner’s worst nightmare.
 When they’re fake, that feeling is magnified tenfold.
 Over and above reputational damage, fake reviews could – at least in the short term – give unscrupulous rivals a leg up.

 There are plenty of reasons that you’ll want to remove fake reviews to protect your business, especially given how prolific they are becoming.

 Let’s take a look at some eye-opening statistics that are sure to convince even the skeptics to take fake reviews seriously.

 74% of consumers have read a fake review in the last year, though they’re not always easy to spot

-According to BrightLocal research, 74% of consumers have read a fake review in the last year.
-Among 18-34-year-old consumers, the proportion is even higher, with 89% saying they’ve seen fake reviews (more on that shortly).
-Interestingly, this number has declined over the last 12 months as the proportion of consumers reading a fake review peaked at 79% in 2017.
+According to BrightLocal research, 82% of consumers have read a fake review in the last year.
+Among 18-34-year-old consumers, the proportion is even higher, with 92% saying they’ve seen fake reviews (more on that shortly).